crown (often called a cap) fits over and replaces the

 A crown will work just like a healthy tooth.

-Crowns sometimes come loose over time, and you may need to get them
+Crowns sometimes come loose or wear out over time.
+So you may need to get a crown

 cemented again or replaced.